aws/pgactive/md/weak-coupled-activeactive.md

 temporary network partitions or node outages, etc, and makes scale-out more efficient.

-BDR is a loosely coupled shared-nothing multi-master design.
+BDR is a loosely coupled shared-nothing Active-Active design.

-This is a broad and overly simplified characterisation of replication, but it\'s enough to explain why applications that use BDR for multi-master writes need to be aware of the anomalies that can be introduced by asynchronous multi-master replication.
-It should also help illustrate that applications get some significant benefits in exchange:
+This is a broad and overly simplified characterisation of replication, but it\'s enough to explain why applications that use BDR for Active-Active writes need to be aware of the anomalies that can be introduced by asynchronous Active-Active replication.
+It should also help illustrate that applications get some significant benefits in
+exchange:

 -   Applications using BDR are free to write to any node so long as they are careful to prevent or cope with conflicts.

--   There is no complex election of a new master if a node goes down or network problems arise.
+-   There is no complex election of a new primary if a node goes down or network problems arise.
 There is no wait for failover.
-Each node is always a master and always directly writeable.
+Each node is always a Primary and always directly writeable.

 -   The application can be geographically distributed so that the app and is close to the data and the user for better performance and